Inheritance Laws in Thailand

 If they do not qualify they are required by law to dispose of the unit within 1 year from the date of acquisition.

-Section 19 (7) Condominium Act: "A foreigner or a juristic person which the law treats as foreign, except one prescribed under section 19, which has acquired a condominium unit through inheritance as legitimate heir or legatee of a will or through any other means, as the case may be, shall give written notice to the competent official within sixty days from the date of ownership of the condominium unit and shall dispose of that unit within a period of not more than one year from the date of acquiring possession of the unit.
+Section 19 (7) Condominium Act: "A foreigner or a juristic person which the law treats as foreign, except one prescribed under section 19, which has acquired a condominium unit through inheritance as legitimate heir or legatee of a will or through any other means, as the case may be, shall give written notice to within sixty days from the date of ownership of the condominium unit and shall dispose of that unit within a period of not more than one year from the date of acquiring possession of the unit.
 If it is not disposed of within such period of time, the provisions of the fourth paragraph of Section 19 shall apply.

 If the foreigner does not qualify for ownership under the Condominium Act he must dispose of the unit within 1 year.
 If the foreigner fails to do so, the Director-General of Land Department shall have the power to sell the condominium unit on the foreigner's behalf (condo inheritance section 19 of the Condominium Act)